 The American Dental Association (ADA) recommends regular dental appointments at intervals determined by a licensed dentist.
 Some individuals may require visits more often than others.
 However, as a general rule, most dentists recommend a check-up and cleaning every six months.
 This will help you in preventing most problems from getting too advanced.

 Unfortunately many people do not schedule regular appointments to visit their dentist and get a check-up.
 Regular visits to your dentist will allow him to check for any signs of tooth decay, gum disease, plaque build up, and oral cancer.

 Advanced stages of gum disease, tooth decay, and other unchecked oral health problems can create long term dental health problems and require more extensive and more costly treatment to fix.

-Most dentists will work with a variety of private dental insurance, cash, credit, and even be willing to offer some sort of payment plan.
-Not all dentists will accept medicaid patients.
+Most dentists will work with a variety of private dental insurance.
+They will also often accept cash, credit, and even be willing to offer some sort of payment plan.
+Not all dentists will accept Medicaid patients.
 It is best to call the office of the dentist you plan on visiting beforehand to check on details regarding payment plans and insurance before scheduling an appointment.

-On your initial dental visit it is customary to arrive early in order to fill out any paperwork and forms you may be required to complete before being seen by the dentist.
+On your initial dental visit it is customary to arrive early.
+The purpose of this is to fill out any paperwork and forms you may be required to complete before being seen by the dentist.

 Hopefully this answered your question, what is a general dentist?